Family photo outfits can be as challenging as finding the right photography or timing the session for peek fall colours.

-By planing ahead, they can avoid any last minute changes and get rid of any stress.
-The last thing you want them to do is get to the photoshoot agitated and upset that their outfits are not what they wanted.
+By planning ahead, they can avoid any last minute changes and get rid of any stress.
+The last thing you want them to do is to get to the photoshoot agitated and upset that their outfits are not what they wanted.

 If they’re purchasing new clothes for the photoshoot, ask them to buy clothes that fit.
 And fit well.

 I know we all have a hard time buying clothes for our kids that don’t leave a lot of room for growth, especially when they grow so fast.
 But when it comes to pictures, too large of a polo shirt, ill-fitting jeans or a jacket that’s falling off the shoulders will look sloppy.

 If they are purchasing outfits specifically for pictures, tell them to choose something that fits perfectly or even just a little bit snug.
 Make it look almost tailored.
 Go a size smaller in jackets, cardigans or blazers.